More About Professional Corporations

 Do I have to file a Medical Corporation Special Report with the Board of Medical Examiners to keep them apprised of changes in my medical corporation?

-No. There is no need for your business to submit a special report to the Board of Medical Examiners when you make changes in your corporation.
+No, there is generally no need for your medical corporation to submit a special report to the Board of Medical Examiners when making changes within the corporation.

-Do I need a certificate of registration as a medical corporation?
+Do I need a certificate of registration as a Professional Medical Corporation?

 No. Medical corporations in California are not required to obtain a certificate of registration.